THE NORTHERN MENACE RPG CAMPAIGN: LETTERS FROM TRILITH #4

-The Party finds themselves on another mission, but trouble comes from unexpected places as they travel to investigate a temple of Heronious.
+The Party finds themselves on another mission in our next installment of The Northern Menace RPG Campaign, but trouble comes from unexpected places as they travel to investigate a temple of Heronious.
 Missed the start of the series?
 Click here to read their backstories, and here to read the first letter from Trilith!

 There were a few moments when I had my doubts.
 And nope, not undead this time, Goblins.